+Enrichment Program

-- Enrichment Program The Enrichment program provides a range of enrichment activities both within and outside of the regular classroom program. - Health & Wellbeing - The Health and Wellbeing program connects the 'Qualities of the Lowther Hall Girl' to the Australian Curriculum priorities of personal, social community health. - Students explore the personal and social capabilities of self-awareness, social awareness, self-management and social management.
+The Enrichment program provides a range of enrichment activities both within and outside of the regular classroom program.

+Health & Wellbeing

+- The Health and Wellbeing program connects the 'Qualities of the Lowther Hall Girl' to the Australian Curriculum priorities of personal, social community health. - Students explore the personal and social capabilities of self awareness, social awareness, self management and social management. - Students develop their ability to navigate the digital world in a safe and responsible manner.

+Humanities

-- Students develop their ability to navigate the digital world in a safe and responsible manner. - Humanities The Humanities program is an inquiry based approach that links key learning areas including Civics, Geography, and History. - Japanese (Years 4-6) The Japanese program develops aural, oral reading and writing skills in Japanese. - Learning Strategies Program Support The Learning Strategies program provides support for students requiring educational assistance in the core areas of English and Mathematics. - Library
+The Humanities program is an inquiry based approach that links key learning areas including Civics, Geography, and History.

+Japanese (Years 4-6) The Japanese program develops aural, oral reading and writing skills in Japanese.

+Learning Strategies Program Support The Learning Strategies program provides support for students requiring educational assistance in the core areas of literacy and Mathematics.

+Library

-Students will utilise the Raymond House Library to investigate specific topics, explore literature and develop research skills.
+Students will utilise the Raymond House Library to investigate information technology, literature and research skills.